AnyFetch/anyfetch-provider.js/README.md

 > Too lazy to read the doc?
 Why not check out real use-case from open-source code!
 For a simple use case, take a look on this file from the [Google Contacts provider](https://github.com/AnyFetch/gcontacts.provider.anyfetch.com/blob/master/lib/index.js).
 For more advanced use-case with file upload, see [Dropbox provider](https://github.com/AnyFetch/dropbox.provider.anyfetch.com/blob/master/lib/index.js).

 #### `connectFunctions`
-The first parameter to `AnyFetchProvider.createServer()` is a set of functions handling the OAuth part on the provider side (the OAuth part on Anyfetch side is automatically handled for you by the lib).
+The first parameter to pass to `AnyFetchProvider.createServer()` is a set of functions handling the OAuth part on the provider side (the OAuth flow on Anyfetch side is automatically handled for you by the lib).

 ```js
 var connectFunctions = {